erinvdoyle/equisync/README.md

 ##### ERD Model Overview (EquiSync)

-This document provides a high-level summary of each model in the project and how they relate to each other, based on the Entity Relationship Diagram (ERD).
+A summary of each model in the project and how they relate to each other, as visualized in the Entity Relationship Diagram (ERD).

 ---